arsy786/weather-dashboard/README.md

 # Weather Dashboard

 This is a basic weather app built using NodeJS and React.
 When a user enters a valid location into the search box, the current weather for that region is displayed.
+This app utilizes Express and Node.js for server-side functionality, and React for a dynamic front-end user experience.

 ## Installation

-This project is divided into two main parts: the backend (API server) and the frontend (user interface).
+This project is divided into two main parts: the backend (API) and the frontend (UI).
 Follow these steps to set up and run both parts of the application.

 ### Prerequisites